namely/docker-protoc/README.md

 All other headers will be converted to metadata as is.

-### CORS Configuration.
+### CORS Configuration

 You can configure [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for your gateway through the configuration.
 This will allow your gateway to receive requests from different origins.

 There are four values:

-- `cors.allow-origin`: Value to set for Access-Control-Allow-Origin header.
+* `cors.allow-origin`: Value to set for Access-Control-Allow-Origin header.
-- `cors.allow-credentials`: Value to set for Access-Control-Allow-Credentials header.
+* `cors.allow-credentials`: Value to set for Access-Control-Allow-Credentials header.
-- `cors.allow-methods`: Value to set for Access-Control-Allow-Methods header.
+* `cors.allow-methods`: Value to set for Access-Control-Allow-Methods header.
-- `cors.allow-headers`: Value to set for Access-Control-Allow-Headers header.
+* `cors.allow-headers`: Value to set for Access-Control-Allow-Headers header.

     For CORS, you will want to configure your `cors.allow-methods` to be the HTTP verbs set in your proto (i.e. `GET`, `PUT`, etc.), as well as `OPTIONS`, so that your service can handle the [preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).

     If you are not using CORS, you can leave these configuration values at their default, and your gateway will not accept CORS requests.

 ### GRPC Client Configuration

-- `grpc.max-call-recv-msg-size`: Sets the maximum message size in bytes the client can receive.
+* `grpc.max-call-recv-msg-size`: Sets the maximum message size in bytes the client can receive.

-- `grpc.max-call-send-msg-size`: Sets the maximum message size in bytes the client can send.
+* `grpc.max-call-send-msg-size`: Sets the maximum message size in bytes the client can send.

 ### Other Response Headers

 You can configure additional headers to be sent in the HTTP response.
 Set environment variable with prefix `<SERVICE>_RESPONSE-HEADERS_` (e.g `SOMESERVICE_RESPONSE-HEADERS_SOME-HEADER-KEY`).
 You can also set headers in the your configuration file (e.g `response-headers.some-header-key`)

+### Marshalling options

-### Proto names format
+#### Proto names format

-By default, gRPC gateway will return proto names as they are in the proto messages.
+By default, `gen-grpc-gateway` will return proto names as they are in the proto messages.
 You can change this behavior by setting `gateway.use-json-names: true` and the gateway will use camelCase JSON names.

+#### Unpopulated fields

+By default, `gen-grpc-gateway` will not emit unpopulated fields.
+You can change this behavior by setting `gateway.emit-unpopulated: true` and the gateway will populate these fields with default values.

+#### Unknown fields

+By default, `gen-grpc-gateway` will discard unknown fields from requests.
+You can change this behavior by setting `gateway.keep-unknown: true` and the gateway will keep these fields in the requests.

 ### Environment Variables